NOAA-GFDL/FMScoupler/README.md

 Instructions for contribuing to this project can be found in the [Contribution Guidelines](CONTRIBUTING.md).
-Contributing to the FMScoupler involves a higher level of scrutiny and justification.:wq
+Contributing to the FMScoupler involves a higher level of scrutiny and justification.

 The Flexible Modeling System (FMS) is a software framework for supporting the